MHerszak/meteor-react-starter/README.md

     },
 };
 ```
-Check out the [ThemeManager].
+Check out the [ThemeManager] javascript file to understand the important fields.

 ## Help is needed
-I am aiming to build in these packages, such as email, search, share, settings, tags, users, api, newsletters, posts
+I am aiming to build in these packages, such as email, search, share, settings, tags, users, api, newsletters, and posts.
 ## Packages
 Packages are further described here.
 ### posts